duhjesus/redditBot/README.md

+###### Note:
-(Note: one last vulnerability of python dependency, *pycrypto*, left. no remedy yet, will look into it.
-Don't believe to be using it.)
+        1. one last vulnerability of python dependency, *pycrypto*, left. no remedy yet, will look into it.
+Don't believe to be using it.
+        2. all accounts have been deleted and passwords are throwaways.

 ## purpose:
          * Make a reddit bot in python that responds to a user's call w/ a simple message
          * interact with reddit api, pandas/numpy data library refresher